 Our Verdict

-The Birch Original mattress is an 11″ thick latex hybrid mattress with a blend of pocketed coils and GOLS-certified organic latex.
+The Birch is an 11″ thick latex hybrid mattress with a blend of pocketed coils and GOLS-certified organic latex.
 The natural latex comfort layer is 2.0″ thick with an organic cotton cover with wool liner.

 Click here to read the full Birch review.